JasselD/JasselNotes/COMP607/Malicious programs.md

 **Trapdoors
-- Type of cryptographic algorithm or system that contian
+- Type of cryptographic algorithm or system that contains a hidden mechanism, which is called a trapdoor.
+This enab
+-